playframework/playframework/documentation/manual/gettingStarted/Tutorials.md

 * [playframework/play-macwire-di](https://github.com/playframework/play-macwire-di)

-## Third Party Tutorials
+## Third Party Tutorials and Templates

-The Play community also has a number of tutorials that cover aspects of Play than the documentation can, or has a different angle.
-This is an incomplete list of several helpful blog posts.
+The Play community also has a number of tutorials and templates that cover aspects of Play than the documentation can, or has a different angle.
+Templates listed here are not maintained by the Play team, and so may be out of date.

-Because some of the blog posts have been written a while ago, this section is organized by Play version.
+This is an incomplete list of several helpful blog posts, and because some of the blog posts have been written a while ago, this section is organized by Play version.

 ### 2.5.x